MileHacker Logo

 China's Most Beautiful Countryside

-• Wuyuan comprises a collection of exceptionally well-preserved Hui-style ancient villages.
+• Wuyuan comprises a group of exceptionally well-preserved Hui-style ancient villages.

-• Each village possesses its own unique character, offering a glimpse into traditional rural Chinese life.
+• Each village possesses its own unique character, providing a look into traditional rural Chinese life.

 • Likeng (李坑): A picturesque village with a river flowing through its center, featuring old bridges and traditional houses.